yanhkawakami/api_voucher_mount/README.md

 For unit testing, I tested all modules only considering success cases (I thought that would be fine for home task).
 I had problems to deal with integration testing using Flask to check if API was running fine.
 So I didn't missed out time trying to do it, but I think that would be a relevant test.

+For lint, I used flake8 to keep my code clean.

 ## ☕ How to execute the code: